kaaroll99/HueTweaker/README.md

 - 📋 JSON to Discord embed conversion.

 ## User commands:
-- `/help` - Information about the bot and a list of available commands
+- `/help` - Information about the bot and a list of available commands.
 - `/set` - Set/change the username color using hex code or CSS color name.
+- `/select` - Choose one of the prepared colors on the server using the button under the message.
 - `/remove` - Remove the username color.
 - `/check` - Color information (HEX, RGB, HSL, CMYK, Integer).